Paris with Kids: The Ultimate Family Travel Guide (2026) Skip to content

 Champ de Mars

-The park stretching from the Eiffel Tower to the École Militaire has wonderful playgrounds for multiple age groups, a century-old hand-cranked carousel, and a puppet theater (Théâtre de Marionnettes du Champ de Mars) with regular afternoon performances.
-There’s plenty of green space for running, kicking a ball, and picnicking, and the views of the Eiffel Tower from every angle are spectacular.
-Visit in the evening to watch the tower’s sparkling light show from the grass—a moment that even the most screen-addicted child will find magical.
+The long green between the Eiffel Tower and the École Militaire comes loaded with playgrounds for different ages, a century-old hand-cranked carousel, and a puppet theater, the Théâtre de Marionnettes du Champ de Mars, running regular afternoon shows.
+There’s ample grass for running, kicking a ball, and laying out a picnic, and the tower looms over every angle of it.
+Come in the evening to catch the sparkling light show from the lawn.
+Even a kid glued to a screen tends to look up for that one.

 Parc des Buttes-Chaumont